onzfonz/comp227/src/content/2/en/part2e.md

 }
 ```

+By this point you should now be able to see a styled Error Message appear on the webpage with no errors in the console.
-Now we are ready to add the logic for displaying the error message.
+Once you can verify this, we can add the logic for displaying the error message.
 Let's change the `toggleImportanceOf` function in the following way:

 ```js